dpc-sdp/ripple/docs/development-start-guide.md

 ### The `src` Directory

-This directory contains Ripple components packages `/src/components/` and storybook components `/src/storybook-components/`.
-It will be changed soon, please refer to `packages` directory.
+This directory contains custom components for storybook site use.

 ### The `packages` Directory

-In later we will take Ripple components packages out of `/src/components/` and put it in `/packages` directory.
+This directory contains Ripple components packages.

 ### The `static` Directory